-- Represents boards of education across the state involving employment of licensed and classified employees, employee contracts, employee and student discipline, employee and student rights, special education and disability accommodation, First Amendment issues, sexual harassment and civil rights matters, desegregation, tort liability, school finance and taxation, and school construction.
+- Represented several Boards of Education across the state involving employment of licensed and classified employees, employee contracts, employee and student discipline, employee and student rights, special education and disability accommodation, First Amendment issues, sexual harassment and civil rights matters, desegregation, tort liability, school finance and taxation, and school construction.

-- Represents principal business owners in the successful mediation of various errors and omission matters.
+- Represented principal business owners in the successful mediation of various errors and omission matters.

 - Successfully defended manufacturers and sellers of products in products liability actions in state and federal court.